Johnayomide247/Idea-Exploratory-Data-Analysis-EDA-on-menu-Data/README.md

-# Idea Exploratory Data Analysis EDA on menu Data
+# Oasisinfobyte_Idea Exploratory Data Analysis EDA on menu Data
 Idea: to show and give nutritional insights

 Menu Data using excel and powerbi for Experimental Data Analysis